-Exploration and evaluation expenditures incurred during the quarters ended December 31, 2017 and 2016 were \$0.5 million.
-Exploration and evaluation expenditures incurred during the quarter ended December 31, 2017 were primarily related to geotechnical investigations and test work for the Project.
-Exploration and evaluation expenditures incurred during the fourth quarter of 2016 were primarily related to the drilling programs, geotechnical investigations and test work.
+Exploration and evaluation expenditures incurred during the quarter ended December 31, 2018 were \$0.6 million, compared to \$0.5 million during the same period in 2017.
+Exploration and evaluation expenditures incurred during the quarters ended December 31, 2018 and 2017 were primarily related to metallurgical investigations and test work for the Project.

-In addition, administration, consulting and professional fees, and corporate development expenditures for the quarter ended December 31, 2017 decreased by \$0.1 million from the same period in 2016, primarily due to lower corporate development costs incurred.
+In addition, administration, consulting and professional fees, and corporate development expenditures for the quarters ended December 31, 2018 and 2017 were \$0.5 million.

+During the fourth quarter of 2018, the Company announced the successful completion of a bought deal private placement for gross proceeds of \$1.25 million.
 During the fourth quarter of 2017, the Company announced the successful completion of a private placement for gross proceeds of \$3.0 million.
-During the fourth quarter of 2016, the Company announced the successful completion of a bought deal private placement for gross proceeds of \$2.5 million.